-- Contractors are required to include their EEO policy in any collective bargaining agreement or policy manual, annual reports, a company newsletter, etc., conduct reviews of the policy with all female and minority employees and company management personnel a minimum of once every year.
+- Contractors are required to include their EEO policy in any collective bargaining agreement or policy manual, annual reports, a company newsletter, etc., and to conduct reviews of the policy with all female and minority employees and company management personnel a minimum of once every year.

-- Contractors must display their EEO policy on bulletin board that all employees are able to access at every work location.
+- Contractors must display their EEO policy on a bulletin board that all employees are able to access at every work location.

-- The Contractor's Affirmative Action Plan obligations and EEO policy must be reviewed at least once a year with onsite supervisory personnel, as well as all employees that have any responsibility for assignment, hiring, termination, layoff or any other employment related decisions, before work begins on all job sites.
+- The Contractor's affirmative action plan obligations and EEO policy must be reviewed at least once a year with on-site supervisory personnel, as well as all employees that have any responsibility for assignment, hiring, termination, layoff or any other employment-related decisions before work begins on all job sites.

-- A written account of the meeting shall be established and maintained, identifying the persons attending, place, time, matters discussed and their disposition.
+- A written account of the meeting shall be established and maintained, identifying the persons attending, place, time, matters discussed, and their disposition.

-- Encourage female and minority employees already present to recruit other women and minorities and, whenever possible, to provide vacation, summer and after-school employment to female and minority youth in any possible areas of the Contractor's work force, both on and off-site.
+- Encourage female and minority employees already present to recruit other women and minorities and, whenever possible, to provide vacation, summer, and after-school employment to female and minority youth in any possible areas of the Contractor's workforce, both on and off site.

-- Whenever Contractors are obligated to by 41 CFR part 60-3, they must validate any tests or other hiring requirements.
+- Whenever Contractors are obligated by 41 CFR part 60-3, they must validate any tests or other hiring requirements.

-- All employment and personnel related activities should be monitored continually to make sure that the Contractor's obligations and EEO policy are both being carried out, and to make sure that personnel practices such as job classifications, work assignments, and seniority practices are not affected by discrimination.
+- All employment and personnel-related activities should be monitored continually to make sure that the Contractor's obligations and EEO policy are both being carried out, and to make sure that personnel practices such as job classifications, work assignments, and seniority practices are not affected by discrimination.

-- A record of all solicitations of offers for subcontracts from female and minority construction suppliers and contractors must be documented and maintained, including the circulation of solicitations to business, female and minority contractor associations.
+- A record of all solicitations of offers for subcontracts from female and minority construction suppliers and contractors must be documented and maintained, including the circulation of solicitations to business, female, and minority contractor associations.

-- A review of the performance under and adherence to Affirmative Action obligations and Contractor's EEO policies for all supervisors should be conducted at least once a year.
+- A review of the performance under and adherence to affirmative action obligations and Contractor's EEO policies for all supervisors should be conducted at least once a year.

-These offices are usually occupied by compliance officers, who are responsible for conducting compliance evaluations.
-All government contractors are required to prepare and update their Affirmative Action Plans every year.
+These offices are usually occupied by compliance officers who are responsible for conducting compliance evaluations.
+All government contractors are required to prepare and update their affirmative action plans every year.
 They are not submitted to the government automatically.

-Similar to the way the IRS conducts audits, OFCCP hires contractors to conduct compliance evaluations, then informs the contractors of their selection by sending them scheduling letters.
+Similar to the way the IRS conducts audits, the OFCCP hires contractors to conduct compliance evaluations, then informs the contractors of their selection by sending them scheduling letters.

-Contractors may be requested to provide a copy of their written Affirmative Action Plan, as well as other data that will be reviewed by the OFCCP in a desk audit.
+Contractors may be requested to provide a copy of their written affirmative action plan, as well as other data that will be reviewed by the OFCCP in a desk audit.
 That might be followed by a review at the contractor's location.